Satisfactory Academic Progress (SAP) and Appeal Workshops

-A student's eligibility for financial aid will be determined using these standards.
+A student's eligibility for financial aid (FA) will be determined using the standards set forth in this policy.
 This policy is effective from the Summer 2018 semester and supersedes all previous standards.

-The SAP standards are stronger and different than the college academic policy and the appeal process and the reinstatement process are now enforced more rigorously.
+Note: The SAP standards are stronger and different than the college academic policy, and the appeal and the reinstatement processes are now enforced more rigorously.

 Federal regulations required that colleges set standards that you must meet in order to be eligible for financial aid and to keep it from one academic year to the next.
 Even if you have never applied for or received financial aid, your overall history in college will be reviewed before you are awarded financial aid to make sure you are meeting these standards.
 To be eligible for aid, you must comply with all standards regarding maximum time frame, completion rate and cumulative GPA.

 You must declare a specific major area of study.
 You may choose an Associate degree or transfer program.
 Our catalog lists the requirements for various majors.
 If you are undecided about your major course of study, we suggest you discuss your educational objective with an academic counselor.